isoraqathedh/isoraqathedh.github.com/Pseudo/brief-history.md

 until they finally gave up all pretences they are separate and formed a union, completing the conquest of the galaxy 120 Myr after it began.

+# Part 3: The First Crisis and Deus ex Machina
+Nothing much happened for the next billion years or so.
+Then, it was time to address the elephant in the room: entropy.

+## Terminal Gift
+Naturally, there is no easy way out to the decreasing stocks of negentropy.
+Many